rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 config instance is created with default values, and the users can use the `With*` functions to override them.

+## Curse of indirection

-That's a lot of work to allow users to configure some options.
+That's a fair bit of indirection just to allow API users to configure some options.
+I don't know about you, but multi-layered higher order functions hurt my tiny brain.
 It's quite slow as well.

-Allowing default arguments in functions would've made this entirely redundant.
-Your config factory could just set the default values from the keyword arguments and let the users to override the desired options while calling the factory function.
+All this complexity could've been avoided if Go allowed default arguments in functions.
+Your configuration factory could just set the default values from the keyword arguments and allow the users to override the desired options while calling the function.

+Also, the multiple layers of indirection hurt API discoverability.
+While calling the factory, your users need to know which package-scoped function they'll need to call to override some configuration attribute.
+Hovering your IDE's cursor over the return value of the factory function isn't much helpful since the the modifier functions live in the package level.

+So if you need to configure multiple structs in this manner, their respective package level modifier makes it even harder for the user to know which function they'll need to use to update certain configuration attribute.

-Recently, I've been using a fluent-style API to manage configurations that doesn't require so many layers of indirections.
-Let's call it dysfunctional options pattern.
+Recently, I've spontaneously stumbled upon a fluent-style API to manage configurations that doesn't require so many layers of indirection.
+Let's call it the dysfunctional options pattern.

 ## Dysfunctional options pattern